 While the revenue of incumbent leaders flatlined during the last 5 years, Pure Storage led an assault on legacy technologies and methods of delivering enterprise storage.
 Pure’s fresh approach including all-flash and Evergreen™ storage catapulted the company to a billion dollar run-rate, and allowed Pure Storage to carve out a major share of the ultra-competitive all-flash data storage market.

-Pure Storage is at it again with Storage-as-a-Service (STaaS), a mix of traditional on-premises storage and public cloud storage that is so good, if Pure had existed over ten years ago, it would have changed the evolution of the data center landscape we know today.
+Pure Storage is at it again with Storage-as-a-Service (STaaS), a mix of traditional on-premises storage and public cloud storage that is so good, if Pure had existed over ten years ago, it would have changed the evolution of the data centre landscape we know today.
 After the iCloud breach on 31 August 2014, people have been very sceptical of storing precious information online and have been purchasing services from businesses like www.thefinalstep.co.uk to protect their data from any hackers.

 Read on to learn more about how the availability of the first STaaS from a major vendor is going to change the way enterprise storage is engineered, sold and consumed.